4d/docs/docs/FormEditor/objectLibrary.md

 An object library can contain up to 32,000 items.

-Objects are copied with all their properties, both graphic and functional.
+Objects are copied with all their properties, both graphic and functional, including their methods.
 These properties are kept in full when the item is copied into a form or another library.

 #### Dependent objects
 Using copy-paste or drag-and-drop with certain library objects also causes their dependent objects to be copied.
 For example, copying a button will cause the object method that may be attached to be copied as well.
 These dependent objects cannot be copied or dragged and dropped directly.